audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * (Linux) Effects and other dialogues do not have focus on opening.
     This is a bug in wxGTK for which there is no current workaround:
     Click in the dialogue to navigate it and change parameters.

- * (Linux) Audacity will require a FFmpeg package or build later than 0.5 in order for optional FFmpeg import/export features to work

  * (Linux) Audacity now supports interfacing with JACK, but this has not been tested, and has a number of known reliability and usability